-Newcastle City Council and Newcastle Jobcentre Plus have produced this sheet to explain briefly what sanctions are, how they can be avoided, what to do if you are sanctioned and who can help.
-See further information and help at the end of this document.
+Newcastle City Council and Newcastle Jobcentre Plus have produced this information sheet to explain briefly what sanctions are, how they can be avoided, what to do if you are sanctioned and who can help.

-There are various levels of work-related activities that you may be expected to do, depending on the benefit you are claiming and your situation.
+There are various levels of work related activities that you may be expected to do, depending on the benefit you are claiming and your situation.
 For example:

-- If you are unemployed, capable of work and claiming Jobseeker's Allowance (JSA) you are expected to be available for and actively seeking full time work and maintaining a personal work plan to show the work coach a record of all of your job seeking activity. - If you are claiming Employment and Support Allowance (ESA) or are a single parent claiming Income Support with a youngest child aged one years old or over, you may be expected to take part in work related activity and work focused interviews. - Similar requirements may apply under Universal Credit but more people are expected to take part in work related activities, such as those earning below a certain level and partners.
+- If you are unemployed, capable of work and claiming Jobseeker's Allowance (JSA) you are expected to be available for and actively seeking full time work. - If you are claiming Employment and Support Allowance (ESA), or are a single parent claiming Income Support with a youngest child aged one years old or over, you may be expected to take part in work related activity and work focused interviews. - If Universal Credit applies to you, similar requirements may apply, but under Universal Credit more people are expected to take part in work related activities, such as those earning below a certain level and partners of Universal Credit claimants.

-Sometimes, these requirements can be 'switched off' or reduced in various circumstances for example, due to your physical or mental health or other reasons.

-You may have no work-related activities if for example, you have a child under one, are a carer or in the ESA support group - or the equivalent in Universal Credit.
+Sometimes, these requirements can be 'switched off' or reduced in various circumstances.
+Also, you may have no work related activities if for example, you have a child under one, are a carer or in the ESA support group - or the equivalent in Universal Credit.